Day-fit/Florae/README.md

 ## Requirements

-- ESP32 platform (schematics for the PCB and `.ino` source code will be added later).
+- ESP32 platform (code in Floralink folder (schematics for the PCB later).
 - **If hosting:** Docker-enviroment

 ## License